4.4 million Americans quit or changed jobs in February as turnover remained very high

 The latest report builds on months of economic momentum, with U.S. employers adding a record 7 million jobs over the past year.
-The economy creating 678,000 positions in February alone, sending the unemployment rate to a pandemic low of 3.8 percent, Labor Department data show.
+The economy created 678,000 positions in February alone, sending the unemployment rate to a pandemic low of 3.8 percent, Labor Department data show.

 That strong reading — which added to the Federal Reserve’s resolve to begin hiking interest rates this month — has also given new leverage to workers as they look for more favorable working conditions and higher pay.